DaveSkender/Stock.Indicators/docs/utilities.md

   quotes.GetAdx(14).RemoveWarmupPeriods();

-// remove user-specific quantity of periods IEnumerable<AdxResult> results =
+// remove user-specific quantity of periods int n = 14;
-  quotes.GetAdx(14).RemoveWarmupPeriods(50);
+IEnumerable<AdxResult> results =
+  quotes.GetAdx(n).RemoveWarmupPeriods(n+100);
 ```

 See [individual indicator pages]({{site.baseurl}}/indicators/#content) for information on recommended pruning quantities.

-:warning: Note: `.RemoveWarmupPeriods()` is not available on indicators that do not have any recommended pruning; however, you can still do a custom pruning by using the customizable `.RemoveWarmupPeriods(removePeriods)`.
+:warning: Note: `.RemoveWarmupPeriods()` is not available on some indicators; however, you can still do a custom pruning by using the customizable `.RemoveWarmupPeriods(removePeriods)`.

-:warning: WARNING! `.RemoveWarmupPeriods()` will reverse-engineer some parameters in determining the recommended pruning amount.
-Consequently, on rare occasions when there are unusual results, there can be an erroneous increase in the amount of pruning.
-Using this method on chained indicators without specifying `removePeriods` is strongly discouraged.
-If you want more certainty, use the `.RemoveWarmupPeriods(removePeriods)` with a specific number of `removePeriods`.
+:warning: WARNING!
+Without a specified `removePeriods` value, this utility will reverse-engineer the pruning amount.
+When there are unusual results, there can be an erroneous increase in the amount of pruning.
+If you want more certainty, use a specific number for `removePeriods`.
+Using this method on chained indicators without `removePeriods` is strongly discouraged.

 ### Using tuple results

-`quotes.ToBasicTuple()` is a method for converting any `TQuote` collection to a simple `(DateTime, double)` formatted [tuple](https://docs.microsoft.com/dotnet/csharp/language-reference/builtin-types/value-tuples) `List`.
-Most indicators in our library will accept the tuple format.
-With that said, there are many indicators that also require the full OHLCV quote format, so it cannot be used universally.
+`results.ToBasicTuple()` is a method for converting results collections with a primary return value to a simple `(DateTime Date, double Value)` formatted [tuple](https://docs.microsoft.com/dotnet/csharp/language-reference/builtin-types/value-tuples) `List`.
+Chainable indicators in our library will accept this tuple format as a replacement for `quotes`.
+This conversion is not required for normal use; however, it may be useful for users who create [custom indicators]({{site.baseurl}}/custom-indicators/#content);

 ### Sort results

-`quotes.ToSortedList()` sorts any collection of indicator results and returns it as a `List` sorted by ascending `Date`.
-If you are creating [custom indicators]({{site.baseurl}}/custom-indicators/#content), it's important to return results and expected proper sequence.
-Results returned from the library indicators are already sorted, so you'd only potentially need this if you're creating custom indicators.
+`results.ToSortedList()` sorts any collection of indicator results and returns it as a `List` sorted by ascending `Date`.
+Results from the library indicators are already sorted, so you'd only potentially need this if you're creating [custom indicators]({{site.baseurl}}/custom-indicators/#content).

 ## Utilities for numerical analysis

-This library also includes several tools that we use internally to calculate the data.
+This library also includes several tools that we use internally to calculate indicator algorithms.
 These can be useful if you are creating your own [custom indicators]({{site.baseurl}}/custom-indicators/).

-### General numerical methods
+### Numerical methods

-| method | description
+| method | example usage
 | -- |--
-| Slope | `double[] valuesA = { 1, 2, 5, 4, 1 };`<br>`double[] valuesB = { 4, 7, 8, 1, 1 };`<br>`double slope = Slope(valuesA, valuesB);`
+| Slope | `double[] xValues = { 1, 2, 5, 4, 1 };`<br>`double[] yValues = { 4, 7, 8, 1, 1 };`<br>`double slope = Slope(xValues, yValues);`
 | Standard deviation | `double[] values = { 1, 2, 3, 4, 5 };`<br>`double sd = values.StdDev();`

 ### NullMath

 Most `NullMath` methods work exactly like the `System.Math` library in C#, except these will return `null` if a `null` is provided.
 The `System.Math` library infamously does not allow `null` values, so you'd always need to apply defensive code.
 This class does that defensive `null` handling for you.

-| method | description
+| method | example usage
 | -- |--
 | Abs | `var abs = NullMath.Abs(-25)` » `25`<br>`var abs = NullMath.Abs(null)` » `null`
 | Round | `var rnd = NullMath.Round(1.234, 1)` » `1.2`<br>`var rnd = NullMath.Round(null, 1)` » `null`